Things I learned at Pre-Kindergarten

 Christmas ornaments for kids, preschoolers, and toddlers to make

 Christmas is coming.
 The goose is getting fat.
 I love prepping for Christmas.
-Evan and I are brain storming for this year’s ornaments and crafts.
+Tornado E and I are brain storming for this year’s ornaments and crafts.
 I’m not sure what to do for the families.
 Here are some ornaments we made last year.
 We had a blast making them.
 Depending on the age and the ability of the child will depend on how much work you do.

 Mini Christmas Trees